 We all know what we know based on our experiences and associations, and that there is much to be gained through sharing experiences and lessons learned from others, particularly those that have walked the walk before us.

-One of the maestros, who is practiced in the art of this, is Chris Skinner.
+One of the maestros, who is practised in the art of this, is Chris Skinner.
 He is known as “The Finanser”, and has been blogging daily about the banking and finance industry for the past 12 years (long before Fintech was even a thing).
-He has consulted globally, including to the World Bank and The White House, and travels the world, speaking with lenders to uncover what they are doing, what’s worked, what hasn’t, and most importantly, the lessons learned from both.
+He has consulted globally, including to the World Bank and the White House, and travels the world, speaking with lenders to uncover what they are doing, what’s worked, what hasn’t, and most importantly, the lessons learned from both.

 Chris has learned so much from his interactions with the industry, that he’s written several books about it.
 He is currently working on an exciting new book, which focuses on the leading banks in the world who are achieving success at doing digital.